 How Anger Disorder Tests Can Help You Regain Control

 Do you often become angry and lose your cool, only to regret it later?
 Do you experience episodes of intense and irrational anger that seem to come out of nowhere?
-Are you worried about what you might do when you become overwhelmed?
+Are you worried about how your anger issues might surface when you become overwhelmed?
 Despite these concerns, do you continue to struggle with anger issues and outbursts?

 If these examples sound familiar, it may be a sign that you have an anger disorder.
 If you're worried that your anger has taken over your life, a mental health professional can administer an anger disorder test and gather information to determine whether you merely have too much on your plate or if you qualify to be diagnosed with an anger disorder or other mental health condition.